How can I support speech, language and communication? (for practitioners)

 Training

 Would your setting like to know more about Communication Champions and receive some free speech, language and communication training?
-Please contact Tracey Hawthorne or Jess Bell office@lakenham.norfolk.sch.uk for more details.
-We now have free training that can be completed online during lockdown.
-Let us know if you are interested.
+Please contact Tracey Hawthorne or Jess Bell office@lakenham.norfolk.sch.uk for more details of how to join our network of schools and local settings.
+As a member of the network you will be able to sign up for free training to improve speech, lanaguage and communication needs in your setting.

 Network Meetings